PhrSite/PsapSimulator/README.md

 This application currently only handles incoming calls.
 All calls are treated as NG9-1-1 calls regardless of the origin of the call.

 ## Installation
-The InstallationPackages directory contains a self-extracting EXE file for the most recently released version of the PsapSimulator application.
-This file can be used to install the application on Windows 10 or Windows 11 computers.
+You can download the self-extracting EXE file for the PsapSimulator application from [here](https://1drv.ms/u/c/4f6607f8bc331ae0/EcHCBi1-8dpHqDhgk5LoWMwBnngg9k_bj6qoFo6bHEPK3w?e=xaStvg).

+**Note**: The self-extracting EXE installation file has not been digitally signed with a valid code signing certificate.

 ## Documentation
 The GitHub documentation pages for this application are located at [https://phrsite.github.io/PsapSimulator](https://phrsite.github.io/PsapSimulator).
 This site contains the operator's manual for this application.